kyaroch/kyaroch.github.io/_drafts/2016-06-19-state-presidential-vote-dispersion.md

 ![State presidential vote IQR]({{ site.baseurl }}/assets/images/state-presidential-vote-dispersion/state_results_iqr.png)

 This is. . . odd.
-The pattern is recognizably similar, but it's flattened out, and the relative positions of some elections have changed.
-Notably, the last two elections appear much more polarized relative to historical elections.
+The pattern is recognizably similar, but it's flattened out, and the relative positions of some elections have changed considerably.

-The results for some elections may be distributed in a way that causes problems for one or both of these measures.
-I've been assuming on some level that the election results (except the outliers) are normally distributed, but of course some could have asymmetrical or bimodal distributions, which would affect the measurements in ways I don't fully understand.
-This is something to investigate further.
+In the next post in this series, we'll try to find out why these patterns are different.
+This will expose two serious problems with the foregoing
+analysis:

+* We've been relying on an unspoken assumption that the election results are roughly normally distributed, or at least that they all follow much the same distribution, but we never actually investigated whether this was the case.
+(Spoiler: nope.)
+* We never clearly defined "geographic polarization."

 It would also be nice to have more readable charts where each election is readily identifiable, and maybe shade them to indicate periodization.
-I don't know how to do this either.
-We may return to these two things in a future post.
+I don't know how to do this either, and thus it is another topic for a future post.